MEDAL ALERT – More Euro success as Adam Hession banks bronze - Irish Boxing

 The 21-year-old showed he was adept in every boxing department with aggressive combination punching, winning him the first round 10-8 on two judges scorecards, before forcing his opponent into a standing eight count via some fleet-footed skillful boxing in the third.

-The eyecatching performance and massive 30-26, 30-26, 30-27, 30-25,30-25 unanimous points win see’s Hession join light welterweight Dean Clancy in the semi-finals – and also earned the bantamweight $2,000 in prize money.
+The eye-catching performance and massive 30-26, 30-26, 30-27, 30-25,30-25 unanimous points win sees Hession join light welterweight Dean Clancy in the semi-finals – and also earned the bantamweight $2,000 in prize money.

-Bajwa, who also has a defeat to Conor Quinn on his record, started the first round well landing straight shots in the first minute.
+Bajwa, who also has a defeat to Conor Quinn on his record, started the first round well, landing straight shots in the first minute.
 However, Hession found his range and started to score heavy with some beautiful and hurtful combinations.
 The last two minutes of the stanza were his as he mixed class and aggression to ensure he won the round across the board. in fact so dominant was he that he won 10-8 on two of judge’s scorecards.

 🥉 MEDAL ALERT 🥉— IABA (@IABABOXING) June 21, 2021